grrlgeek/sql-docs/docs/database-engine/availability-groups/windows/contained-availability-groups-overview.md

 - Distributed availability groups.
 - Log shipping where the target database is in the contained AG.
 Log shipping with the source database in the contained AG is supported.

-### Resource Governor
+### Resource governor

-Resource Governor works at the instance level.
-Resource Governor with a contained availability group isn't applicable.
+Resource governor works at the instance level.
+Resource governor with a contained availability group isn't applicable.

-Resource Governor configuration DDL commands have no effect when executed on a contained availability group connection.
+Resource governor configuration DDL commands have no effect when executed on a contained availability group connection.

-If Resource Governor is enabled via an instance connection, it has no effect on the contained availability group connections.
+If Resource governor is enabled via an instance connection, it has no effect on the contained availability group connections.

 ### Change data capture